dapr/docs/daprdocs/content/en/getting-started/pubsub-quickstart.md

     ```

     Notice:
-      - The `pubsub_name` called in CheckoutServiceController.cs matches the metadata name field in your `pubsub.yaml` file.
+      - The `Topic` called in CheckoutServiceController.cs matches the metadata name field in your `pubsub.yaml` file.
       - `Dapr` and `Dapr.Client` are called out as dependencies.

 ### Publish a topic